fleetdm/fleet/handbook/company.md

   - be wrong
   - show your work
   - facts, over commentary
+- think for yourself
+  - from first principles
+  - use reason
+  - believe in your brain's capacity to evaluate a solution or idea, regardless of how popular it is
 - speak computer to computers
   - when something isn't working, use the scientific method
+  - especially when there is a bug, or when something is slow, or when a customer is having a problem
+  - a lucky fix without understanding does more harm than good
   - assume it's your fault
   - assume nothing else
 - legendary rigour